-Hammond, Louisiana is located at the junction of I-12 and I-55.
+Hammond, Louisiana is located at the junction of I-12 and I-55, and along U.S. Highways 190 and 51.
 Strategically positioned only 45 miles from Baton Rouge to the east, and New Orleans to the south, Hammond is an important element of the East Louisiana infrastructure.

 In recent years there has been much new residential, and commercial, growth and development, including hotels and motels which also serve the New Orleans area during major events such as Mardi Gras, the Super Bowl, Sugar Bowl and Final Four Tournaments.

-Hammond is the home of Southeastern Louisiana University, a well respected and rapidly growing institution of higher education with an enrollment of over 15,000 students from across the U.S. and many foreign countries.
+Hammond is the home of Southeastern Louisiana University, a well respected and rapidly growing institution of higher education with an enrollment of about 15,000 students from across the U.S. and many foreign countries.
+It is Louisiana's third-largest public university, boasting more than 150 programs of study.
+Southeastern offers 16 NCAA Division I athletic programs, all of which compete in the Southland Conference, with the mascot being the "Lions".

 Visitors to Louisiana often experience the Bayou State firsthand, by touring the swamps!